 Warning for Insubordination

-Insubordination at work is the intentional or willful disobedience to an authorized person.
-If an employee refuses to obey the lawful, reasonable and practical request of an employer, it is considered as insubordination.
-This disobedience and disrespectful behavior toward the employer can result in a disciplinary action against the employee, and in serious cases, it may end in termination of an employee.
+Insubordination at work is intentional or willful disobedience to an authorized person.
+If an employee refuses to obey an employer’s lawful, reasonable, and practical request, it is considered insubordination.
+This disobedience and disrespectful behavior toward the employer can result in disciplinary action against the employee, and in serious cases, it may end in termination.

 The order by a supervisor/employer may take one of the following forms: